-1. The owner of the company has been coordinating or possibly even executing all the marketing – including setting the strategy, trying to get the team to write content, looking at the metrics, determining the trade shows, managing the website, and more.
+1. The owner of the company has been coordinating or possibly even executing all the marketing.
+This might include setting the strategy, trying to get the team to write content, looking at the metrics, determining the trade shows, managing the website, and more.

 2. The VP of Sales is also serving as VP of Marketing.
 This is a common job combination but these positions couldn’t be more different.
-Sales has immediate goals and when you need to determine where to spend time – creating and executing a longer-term marketing strategy or getting “feet on the street” and closing deals, we all know where limited resources will be focused.
-Yes, Sales and Marketing need to be aligned, but they should not be one department because their objectives and business impact are very different.
+Sales has immediate goals and when you need to determine where to spend time—creating and executing a longer-term marketing strategy or getting “feet on the street” and closing deals—we all know where limited resources will be focused.
+Yes, Sales and Marketing need to be aligned, but they should not be one department.

 We just discussed how keeping up with everything that is happening in marketing is a challenge for any marketing department.
 We also reviewed how outsourcing your marketing gives you access to the skills of a much larger marketing department without the expense of hiring—and the challenge of managing—all the individual experts.
 So why then do some companies choose not to outsource and to bring it all in-house?

 Our experience has shown that not even the largest companies have all their marketing under their “corporate roof.”
 There is always something that is outsourced—media buying or digital advertising are just examples of what the Fortune 500 hire agencies to help them with.
 They recognize that an outside perspective and specialized skills are important for success.
 But let’s consider this question on a smaller scale and refine this to ask why small and mid-size companies choose not to outsource their marketing to an agency.